• Church planting centers in Ethiopia

 Nate & Krystle Thorne

-We aim to model healthy Christian family life to the community, connect with the existing Mennonite Church for ongoing discipleship and training while we also learn and receive from them.
-We also want to focus energy into being a witness to the surrounding unreached people groups where we will be living.
+Nate and Krystle serve in The Gambia.
+They model healthy Christian family life to the community, connect with the existing Mennonite Church for ongoing discipleship and training while they also learn and receive from them.
+They also focus energy into being a witness to the surrounding unreached people groups where they live.

 Continue